Need to talk? Call 1800 882 436.

 • confirm your partner is not currently receiving a Parenting Payment

-If you have a child under 6, you may also be required to take part in the Government’s ParentsNext program.
+If you have a child under 6 years and have been getting the Parenting Payment, you can take part in the Government's ParentsNext program.
 This program helps you plan and prepare for study or employment, and links you to services and activities in your community.
-Services Australia will contact you if you need to make an appointment.
-You can also volunteer to join the program if you aren’t required to do so.
-ParentsNext is not available in remote areas or on Norfolk Island.
-For more information, visit the ParentsNext website.

 For more information about the Parenting Payment, visit the Services Australia website.